 Apparent power (kVA)

-Apparent power is the product of voltage and current consumed by a load irrespective of their phase angle.
+Apparent power is the product of voltage and current consumed by a load irrespective of its phase angle.
 It is the combination of real and reactive powers.
 It is represented by the letter S.

 Unity power factor